 What are some of your favorite things to grow in your garden?

-For the ever-so-popular overhead shots in photography, I usually use a smaller (larger f-stop) aperture.
+For the ever-so-popular overhead shots in photography, I usually use a smaller aperture (larger f-stop).
 This helps keep everything on the table sharp and in focus so those delicious details are nice and crisp.
 I tend to use f9 or higher for overhead shots when I want everything in focus.

 2 tablespoons extra-virgin olive oil, divided